jwardsmith/Blue-Team-Scripts/Splunk/Splunk Fundamentals.md

 *stats enables you to calculate statistics on data that matches your search criteria.*

 - count - returns the number of events that match the search criteria
-- distinct_countm dc - returns a count of unique values for a given field
+- distinct_count - returns a count of unique values for a given field
 - sum - returns a sum of numeric values
 - avg - returns an average of numeric values
 - list - lists all values of a given field